hnmiecz/starter-academic/content/authors/admin/_index.md

 bio: I study how social technologies impact the way we think about and talk to each other using survey-based, experimental and text analysis methods.

 interests:
-- Dyadic and Group Dynamics
-- Social Cognition
+- Artificial Intelligence in Social Life
-- Linguistic and Conversational Analyses
 - Human Machine Communication
+- Language Production and Comprehension
-- AI Ethics
+- Interpersonal Perception
-- Social Media and Well-being
+- Relationships between Social Media and Well-being

 education:
   courses: